Hand Independence in Piano Playing

 Bach's music will challenge your finger independence as well as your hand independence.
 Contrary to popular opinion, it does not need flexible or strong fingers.
 The challenge is all in your mind.

 Finger independence is basically the same issue as hand independence.
 Here, the whole hand must be unified.
 Even if the five fingers are playing different things, the hand as a whole is moving in one direction.

-Many students have a hard time playing different dynamics between the two hands.
+Many pianists have a hard time playing different dynamics between the two hands.
 This is an essential skill, and if you struggle with it, you should make this a priority.

-So, first ensure that both hands can play together with no problem.
-That is, you are playing "LH + RH".
+First ensure that both hands can play together with no problem.

 Next, experiment with "LH soft + RH loud".
 You should think of this as a single action.
 If you find that doing this messes up your beat, you are not thinking of it as a single action.